rapid7/insightconnect-plugins/plugins/cisco_asa/help.md

 * Determine if a host is blocked by checking if it's found in an address group applied to a firewall rule
 * Block and unblock hosts from the firewall through object management
+* Block and unblock hosts with the shun command
+* Check which hosts are blocked with the shun command

 # Requirements